 Supporting Families as They Explore the Sacred in Everyday Spaces

-Registered families will receive a digital packet at the beginning of each month that is organized around eight distinct family “spaces” with ideas and resources to fill those spaces with UU theme-based exploration.
-It’s about creating memorable and amazing moments, through a design that is manageable, faithful, and fun!
+Families receive content organized around eight distinct family “spaces” with ideas and resources to fill those spaces with UU theme-based exploration.
+It’s about creating memorable and amazing moments through a design that is manageable, faithful, and fun!